 The following advice is contrary to standard medical practice, and is a strategy that is appropriate only in the event of societal collapse.
 If there are modern medical resources available to you, seek them out.

-This approach is fine for one or two courses of therapy, but a long term alternative is required for us to have enough antibiotics to protect a family or survival group.
-Thinking long and hard for a solution has led me to what I believe is a viable option: Aquarium antibiotics.
+However, thinking long and hard for a solution has led me to what I believe is a viable option: fish antibiotics.

 I understand that you might be skeptical about considering the use of aquarium antibiotics for humans in a collapse.
 Those things are for fish, aren’t they?

 Yet, if this is the case, then why are all of the above antibiotics also commonly used on humans?
 More importantly: Why are these antibiotics in the exact same DOSAGES that are used in humans?
 Why would a guppy require a dosage of FISH-MOX FORTE that would suffice for a 180 pound human adult?
 It is my opinion that they are manufactured in the same way that “human” antibiotics are made; I don’t have proof that this is true, but I suspect that they might even come from similar batches.

 These medications are available without a prescription from veterinary supply stores and online sites everywhere.
 They come in lots of 30 to 100 tablets for less than the same prescription medication at the local pharmacy.
 If you so desired, it appears that you could get as much as you need to stockpile for a collapse.
 These quantities would be close to impossible to obtain from your physician.

 Of course, anyone could be allergic to one or another of these antibiotics, but it would be a very rare individual who would be allergic to all of them.
 There is a 10% chance for cross-reactivity between Penicillin drugs and Keflex (if you are allergic to penicillin, you could also be allergic to Keflex).